-People from approximately 30 Connecticut towns and cities surrendered many of the 388 animals who entered the shelter in 2014.
+People from approximately 30 Connecticut towns and cities surrendered many of the approximately 396 animals who entered the shelter in 2014.

 The Animal Haven is a no-kill shelter and animal rescue group that stands out because of its unique more than 66-year history.
 We have been able to garner financial support from the community, as well as recruit leaders to run the organization since 1948.
 Longevity, committed people and community support have enabled The Animal Haven to save lives for more than 66 years now, and we hope and look forward to carrying on that mission in perpetuity.

 The Animal Haven is a private, no-kill shelter where members of the community may humanely surrender adoptable cats and dogs for a small donation.
-People from approximately 30 Connecticut towns and cities surrendered many of our 388 animals in 2014.
+People from approximately 30 Connecticut towns and cities surrendered many of the approximately 396 animals entered into the shelter in 2014.